 Turkey is sending increasingly positive messages regarding a reconciliation agreement with Israel, as the March 30 local election nears.

-- Hillary Clinton: Turkish FM considered war on Israel after '9/11'-scale attack
+- Clinton: Turkish FM Mulled War on Israel

 Turkish Foreign Minister Ahmet Davutoglu told AFP on Wednesday that Turkey is interested in bringing the 2010 Mavi Marmara crisis to an end.
 "The gap between the expectations of the two sides is closing," he said.
 "Progress has been made to a great extent, but the two sides need to meet again for a final agreement."

 Davutoglu also said that "an answer is expected from the Israeli side" to Turkey's demands.
 "What's important is to reach an agreement," he added.
 "I can say there's a positive momentum and a process in a positive direction."

 Davutoglu's words are part of a slew of reports published in recent days on the imminent reconciliation between Jerusalem and Ankara.
 On Tuesday, Deputy Prime Minister Bulent Arinc told the Turkish Daily Hurriyet that a reconciliation deal between Israel and Turkey over the 2010 Mavi Maramara raid could be signed as early as next month, following the March 30 elections.

 On Thursday morning, the Daily Sabah reported that Israel will pay compensation of $21 million to the families of the victims of the Gaza flotilla as part of the reconciliation deal.
 Haaretz reported two months ago that Israel will pay between $20-23 million.